Sonnen: Signalling dynamics

 Ina Sonnen

-Ina is group leader at the Hubrecht Institute.
+Ina is senior group leader at the Hubrecht Institute.
 Her group studies how biological information is robustly transmitted via signalling pathway dynamics in multicellular systems.
 They focus on the role of signalling pathway dynamics (1) during development using mouse somitogenesis as model system and (2) during tissue homeostasis using intestinal organoids as model system.
 The Sonnen group uses techniques to perturb and quantitatively analyse the dynamics of signalling pathways.
 They have established a microfluidic system to dynamically modulate intercellular signalling in multicellular systems.
 In addition, they complement those tools with biochemical and cell biological techniques to unravel the mechanism of dynamic signal encoding at the molecular level.

 Scientific training and positions

-Awards and fellowships
+Grants and fellowships

 Group members